Services for Children and Their Parents (Back to Top)

 - Governor’s Office for Children Works collaboratively to create and promote an integrated, community-based service delivery system for Maryland’s children, youth and families.

 - Maryland Child and Adolescent Innovations Institute Assists the State of Maryland, the Children’s Cabinet, the Governor’s Office for Children (GOC), Maryland jurisdictions, and the State’s child-serving agencies to support efforts in improving access, services and outcomes for families of children with intensive needs.

-- Child Mental Health Institute The office is responsible for mental health services for children and adolescents within the Public Mental Health System.
+- Center of Excellence in Infant and Early Childhood Mental Health The office is responsible for mental health services for children and adolescents within the Public Mental Health System.